maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 no longer needed, the reference count is decremented.
 When the reference count drops to zero, there are no references left, and the value can be destroyed.

-The following functions are used to manipulate the reference count.

 .. function:: json_t *json_incref(json_t *json)